nus-cs2103-AY2223S1/ip/README.md

 # Kirby Deluxe Bot
 > “By failing to prepare, you are preparing to fail.” – Benjamin Franklin, Founding Father of the United States

+Bored of having traditional to-do lists?
+Looking for something fun to boost your productivity? <br>
+The all-in-one Kirby Deluxe Bot provides an unorthodox way of keeping track of your tasks by simulating a chat bot!

 ## Smart task management application 💡
 - Kirby features a **clean and sleek interface** with **convenient** and simple command inputs.
 - Encompassing a range of features from **chronological sort** to **search functionalities**, it can boost your productivity by leaps and bounds.